-Everyone has experienced trauma.
+Everyone has experienced stress.

-Whether it be perinatal or transpersonal, you have encountered a traumatic event.
+Whether it be perinatal or transpersonal, you have encountered a stressful, possibly traumatic event.
 We may not consciously remember all of our trauma, but our body does.
 Research is beginning to show that our bodies can even remember transgenerational trauma.
 In other words, we feel the stresses that our ancestors endured.

-Trauma often leads to imbalance.
+Stress often leads to imbalance.

 The goal of healing is homeostasis.